 Although holistic, integrative, and functional medicine have similarities and overlap in several areas, there are a few factors that make each discipline somewhat unique.
-Before understanding what each of these models mean, it is important to understand what model is predominantly being used in our current medical system.
-This model is called Conventional Medicine or Western Medicine.
-Let’s take a look at what Conventional medicine is, then dive into the other medical modalities.
+Before understanding what each of these approaches mean, it is important to understand what model is predominantly being used in our current medical system. — Conventional Medicine or Western Medicine.

 Conventional Medicine is a model of medicine with a strong emphasis on looking at disorders by diagnosis.
-This usually involves looking at a collection of symptoms/behaviors rather than the cause of the disorder.
-Treatment relies heavily on the use of synthetic medications, invasive procedures and surgery.
+This usually involves looking at a collection of symptoms rather than the cause of the disease.
+Treatment relies heavily on the use of medications, invasive procedures, and surgery.
 The body is viewed as a series of organ systems, which are typically segregated from one another.
-Assessment, treatment and many practitioners(think eye doctor, foot doctor, dentist, etc.) are conceptualized by the individual organ which the problem has been reduced to.
+Assessment, treatment and many practitioners(think an eye doctor, foot doctor, dentist, etc.) are conceptualized by the individual organ which the problem has been reduced to.

 Holistic Medicine is a model which strives to consider the whole body in an approach to health.
 Treatment is focused on the mind, body, and spirit, because they are all interconnected.
 The ultimate goal is to bring the mind, body and spirit into coherence and balance.
 Holistic medicine is a beautiful concept, but many believe it is too vague to be a defined model or approach to healthcare.
-A good functional medicine practitioner can be holistic.
-A good integrative medicine practitioner can be holistic.
-A good conventional practitioner can be holistic.
-All good should essentially be holistic.
-You have to be able to see the big picture and connect the dots to get your clients better.
+A good conventional practitioner can be holistic, however you have to be able to see the big picture and connect the dots.
 Holistic has now become more of a description of someone's style rather than a distinct approach to healthcare.
-A practitioner may practice in a “holistic” style, but is not addressing the metabolic abnormalities; a nutritionist may similarly have a “holistic” practice, but may not address the mind/body components.
+A practitioner may practice in a “holistic” style, but is not addressing the metabolic abnormalities.
+A nutritionist may similarly have a “holistic” practice, but may not address the mind/body components.

 Conclusion: What's the point?